 If we are only concerned with PBT for logic specifications written using first-order Horn clauses (as is the case for Sections 4 and 5), then the $\lambda$ Prolog specifications can be replaced with Prolog specifications without much change.
 However, this interchangeability between $\lambda$ Prolog and Prolog disappears when we turn our attention to applying PBT to meta-programming or, equivalently, meta-theory model-checking (Cheney and Momigliano 2017).
 Although PBT has been used extensively with meta-theory specifications, there are many difficulties (Klein et al. 2012), mainly dealing with the binding structures one finds within the syntax of many programming language constructs.
-In that setting, $\lambda$ Prolog's support of $\lambda$ -tree syntax (not found in Prolog) allows us to be competitive with specialized tools, such as $\alpha$ Check (Cheney and Momigliano 2017).
+In that setting, $\lambda$ Prolog's support of $\lambda$ -tree syntax (Miller 2019), which is not supported by Prolog, allows us to be competitive with specialized tools, such as $\alpha$ Check (Cheney and Momigliano 2017).

 This paper is organized as follows.
 In the next two sections, we describe the two levels of logic-the specification level and the reasoning level-whose importance we wish to underline when applying PBT to logic programs.
 Section 4 gives a gentle introduction to FPCs and their use for data generation.
 Section 5 shows how FPCs can be used to specify many flavors of PBT flexibly.
-In Section 6 we lift our approach to meta-programming with applications to the issue of confluence in the $\lambda$ -calculus.
+In Section 6 we lift our approach to meta-programming with applications to the problem of proving confluence in the $\lambda$ -calculus.
 Section 7 extends our approach to a fragment of linear logic.
-We conclude with a review of related work (Section 8).
+We conclude with a review of related work (Section 8 and 9).